Is a Waldorf education the best option for your child?

 1 | List of Waldorf schools |

 Toronto, Ontario Davenport Rd/Spadina Rd "Waldorf education is 'schooling with heart'.
-Students and parents love our smaller class sizes, strong teacher relationships, incredible curriculum, unique opportunities and arts-infused academics!" —From the school
+Students and parents love our class sizes, strong teacher relationships, incredible curriculum, unique opportunities and arts-infused academics!" —From the school

 |